Financial Economics: A Comprehensive View

-This book manuscript originates from notes I wrote in support of graduate and advanced undergraduate lectures in financial economics, macroeconomic dynamics, financial econometrics and financial engineering.
+This book originates from notes I wrote in support of graduate and advanced undergraduate lectures in financial economics, macroeconomic dynamics, financial econometrics and financial engineering.
 It contains three parts, which I describe very broadly below.
-The Preface contains a great deal of details and motivation regarding these lectures.
-I would highly recommend the reader to refer to this Preface for a much better introduction to these lectures than the streamlined description below.
+The Introduction contains a great deal of details and motivation regarding this work.
+I would highly recommend the reader to refer to this Introduction for a much better introduction to these lectures than the streamlined description below.

 “Part I: Foundations” provides primordial tools of analysis and the historical context underlying the analysis in more advanced parts of the book.
 It deals with such disparate topics as classical portfolio selection, option pricing, dynamic consumption- and production- based asset pricing, in both discrete and continuous-time, the intricacies underlying incomplete markets and other market imperfections, theories of financial contracting, theories of debt, and, finally, some standard but also relatively more modern methods of statistical inference.